-She was the first woman in Germany to become a full professor; Albert Einstein called her “the German Marie Curie”, and after World World II the Allies called her “the Mother of the Atomic Bomb.”
+She was the first woman in Germany to become a full professor; Albert Einstein called her “the German Marie Curie,” and after World World II, the Allies called her “the Mother of the Atomic Bomb.”

-And yet, when Hahn, her research partner, was awarded the Nobel Peace price in Chemistry in 1944, she was overlooked (what does a Jewish woman have anything to do with Physics breakthroughs?)
+And yet, when Hahn, her research partner, was awarded the Nobel Peace price in Chemistry in 1944, the committee overlooked her(what does a Jewish woman have to do with Physics breakthroughs, right?)

 Lise Meitner was born to a wealthy secular Jewish family in Vienna in 1878.
 Her father, one of the first Jewish lawyers in Austria, insisted that his daughters receive the same education as his sons.

 Meitner showed a talent for mathematics from a young age, but women weren’t allowed to go to university at the time.
-Her father hired private tutors with whom she could study at home, and at the age of 21 she was allowed to take the certification exams at the University of Vienna – which she passed with outstanding honors.
+Her father hired private tutors with whom she could study at home, and at the age of 21, she was allowed to take the certification exams at the University of Vienna – which she passed with outstanding honors.

-The 1920’s and 1930’s were especially fruitful for Meitner and Hahn, and they kept reaching more groundbreaking feats in atomic physics.
+The 1920s and 1930s were especially fruitful for Meitner and Hahn, and they kept reaching more groundbreaking feats in atomic physics.
 The climax was their discovery of nuclear fission in 1937.

 To date, the Meitner case is considered one of the most obvious cases of scientific disregard for women’s contribution to scientific breakthroughs by the Nobel Prize Committee.

 After World War II, Meitner vowed that she would never step again in Germany.
 After her retirement, she moved to the United Kingdom and died there in 1968.